SEO for Medical Clinics and Practices [2026]

 Step 2: NAP consistency across the entire internet

 NAP consistency — name, address, phone — is a credibility signal for Google.
 The clinic's name, address, and phone number must be identical everywhere: on the website, in the Google Business Profile, in medical directories, in review services.
-"Puławska St. 15" and "Puławska 15, unit 3" are two different addresses to the algorithm.
+"Puławska St. 15" and "Puławska 15, unit 3" are two different addresses to the algorithm — a small detail that can blur all the rest of the local SEO work.

 Step 3: A page for every location